-'HMRC' tax refund scam emails and texts are doing the rounds yet again.
-Here's how to spot a fake tax rebate email.
+Conmen are harassing the public with 'HMRC' tax refund scam emails and texts.
+Here's how to spot a fake tax rebate offer.

-What the scam HMRC tax refund emails look like
+HMRC tax refund scams: what they look like

-These HMRC scam emails often contain the taxman's logo and official-style reference numbers.
-However, the dodgy English should set alarm bells ringing.
+These 'HMRC' scam emails often contain the taxman's logo and official-style reference numbers.
+However, the dodgy English should set alarm bells ringing, as should the rapid call to action.

-Often, the email addresses appear genuine too, ending in 'hmrc.gov.uk', much like this one:
+Often, the email addresses appear genuine too, ending in 'hmrc.gov.uk', much like the one we've screengrabbed below:

-However, the second address gives the game away.
+However, the second (real) address gives the game away.

 Here are some of the reported email addresses used to distribute the tax rebate emails, according to HMRC: